-Table D provides you with guidelines to refer to when determining torque values for clean and dry fasteners.
-Keep in mind, however, that several variables can influence the "optimum" torque to be used in a given situation, and Table D should be used only as a general reference.
+Table E provides you with guidelines to refer to when determining torque values for clean and dry fasteners.
+Keep in mind, however, that several variables can influence the "optimum" torque to be used in a given situation, and Table E should be used only as a general guide.
 If you are unsure of the proper torque values to use, consult the machine manufacturer for specific recommendations.

-Use quality alloy steel fasteners (SAE Grade 8, ISO property grade 10.9).

-If the fastener threads are lubricated, reduce the torque amount.
-Use a torque value that is 70 percent of that listed in Table D. For example, if you are using a lubricated 1/2-13NC base stud on a UPB2 transducer, reduce the torque amount of 45 ft-lb to 31 ft-lb.
+- Use quality alloy steel fasteners (SAE Grade 8, ISO property grade 10.9). - If the fastener threads are lubricated, reduce the torque amount.
+Use a torque value that is 70 percent of that listed in Table E. For example, if you are using a lubricated 1/2-13NC base stud on a SC-1T transducer, reduce the torque amount of 45 ft-lb to 31 ft-lb. - Transducers operated at lower forces may not require the higher clamping forces obtained at the cited torque values.